English Literature BA (Hons) Year one modules

 This module introduces you to the field of adaptation studies – an area of study that bridges English and other media, including film, television, and graphic novels.
 You will explore a wide array of adaptations of English literature in a variety of media, particularly film.
 The module also introduces you to core English skills and film analysis.

 Exploring Creative Writing

-is designed to focus on short forms, to get you to realise the importance of making every word have purpose.
-This module is your first encounter with serious editing and drafting; and we’ll encourage you to understand that strong writing involves making ruthless decisions about what to include, and what to leave out.
+This module focuses on short forms, to get you to realise the importance of drafting, editing and making every word have purpose.
 You will learn to write flash fiction, shaping very short pieces into polished work.
 You will practise both strict-form and free-verse poetry to develop your ear for voice, and eye for image.
-You will also start reflecting upon your own creative processes, articulating the reasons for editing decisions you make; and explore the craft behind increasingly popular digital forms of writing, blogging and twitter.
+You will also explore the craft behind digital forms of writing, such as blogging and Twitter.

 An Introduction to Histories of Language – using the past, present and future of English as the core subject, we examine the various forces (social, political, cultural and technological) which cause a language to develop over time.

 Note: All modules are subject to change in order to keep content current.